History of the Mercury Dime

 In 1792, the first United States coinage act was passed, which allowed for the production of a "disme" coin, now known as a dime.
 The proposal for a decimal based coinage system was brought about by the collaborative efforts of Thomas Jefferson and Alexander Hamilton.
 Per the 1792 legislation, the disme was to be equivalent to one-tenth of a silver dollar.
 President Washington appointed David Rittenhouse as the first director of the Mint to supervise production of coinage for the new nation.

-When the first dimes were minted in 1796, they were composed of approximately 89% silver and 11% copper and were slightly larger than they are today.
+When the first dimes were minted in 1796, they were composed of approximately 89% silver and 11% copper, and they were slightly larger than they are today.
 Over time, dimes had to be made smaller so that their silver value would remain less than their face value; as a result, the dimes were reduced from their previous size of 18.9 millimeters in diameter to their current size of 17.9 millimeters.
 In 1965, a coinage act removed all the silver from dimes, to be replaced by copper-nickel alloy.

 In 1916, the old Liberty Head or Barber design of the three silver coins, which had been in place since 1892, needed an update.
 The Barber dimes, quarters, and halves were nearly identical in design, and the public found them rather blasé.
 Per a law passed in 1890, coin designs had to remain in place for 25 years before they could be changed.
 By 1916, the public and the Treasury Department officials agreed it was time for a change in coinage designs.